kiddsoftware/rails_blog_engine/README.md

         can_read_blog

         # Test to see whether a user can manage the blog.
 For example,
-        # if you identify administrators using an 'admin?' flag,
+        # if you identify administrators using an 'admin?' flag, you
+        # might write 'if user.admin?' instead.
         if user
           can_manage_blog
         end